Premiered on July 13-July 16 at 8:00PM EST

 In support of the fight against racism and inequality and in recognition of the unspeakable violence against Black communities, The Public Theater and the artists of RICHARD II dedicate this production to the Black Lives Matter Movement.
 There are a number of organizations and communities who support Black communities on the front lines.
 We encourage you to make a contribution to support their efforts.

-RICHARD II will be broadcast in four parts nightly from Monday, July 13 through Thursday, July 16 at 8:00 p.m.
-EST on WNYC 93.9 FM and AM 820 for listeners in the New York tri-state area and will stream nationwide at WNYC.org.
+RICHARD II was broadcast in four parts nightly from Monday, July 13 through Thursday, July 16 at 8:00 p.m.
+EST on WNYC 93.9 FM and AM 820 for listeners in the New York tri-state area.

 (Salisbury/Marshall).
 Broadway: Network.
 NYC: Macbeth (CSC), Hamlet (Waterwell).
 International tour: Aftermath (Arktype).
 Regional: Pericles (Guthrie, Folger), Arabian Nights (Arena, Berkeley Rep, Lookingglass), A Thousand Splendid Suns (World Premiere; ACT, Theatre of Calagary), Shakespeare in Love (Baltimore Center Stage, Cincinnati Playhouse), The Kite Runner (World Premiere; San Jose Rep, Arizona Theatre Company), Twelfth Night (Seattle Rep), Oregon Shakespeare Festival, Lake Take Shakespeare Festival, Colorado Shakespeare Festival.
 Film/TV: Joyful, "The Blacklist," "Smash," "Law & Order: CI."